tarlingvallimlab/Absorption-CYP7A1/README.md

 #### 1. featurecounts.sh
 This script takes in the STAR-mapped reads (INSERT HERE.bam) and the Mus Musculus mm10 reference genome annotation file including chromosomal coordinates and outputs a large matrix of the number of reads assigned to unique gene features.

 + Subread v3.6.3
 + *Mus musculus* mm10 annotation file: Mus_musculus.GRCm38.102.gtf

 *Citation:*
 + Liao, Y., Smyth, G. K. & Shi, W. featureCounts: an efficient general purpose program for assigning sequence reads to genomic features. *Bioinforma.
 Oxf.
 Engl.* 2014;30:923–930. https://doi.org/10.1093/bioinformatics/btt656.
 PMID: 24227677

+### > DESeq2
+This folder contains the input and output for CYP7A1_absorption_DESeq2.R

+#### 1. CYP7A1_absorption_DESeq2.R
+This script takes the raw count matrix created with featureCounts and processes it through DESeq2 modelling to find differentially expressed genes in livers between control CRISPR and *Cyp7a1* CRISPR mice (FDR 5%).
+This script also generates and exports a dataframe of normalized counts for all samples (DESeq2's median of ratios scaling) from the raw input.
+Genes whose counts sum to less than 500 across all samples are excluded from normalized counts matrix.

++ R Version
++ dplyr v
++ org.Mm.ed.db

+*Citation:*
++ Love MI, Huber W, Anders S. Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2. *Genome Biology*.
+2014;15(12):550. https://doi.org/10.1186/s13059-014-0550-8.
+PMID: 25516281

+### > GSEA
+This folder contains the input and output for CYP7A1_absorption_GSEA.R

+#### 1. CYP7A1_absorption_GSEA.R
+This script performs GSEA at FDR 10% using the clusterProfiler package

++ R Version
++ clusterProfiler 3.10.1
++ dplyr
++ org.Mm.eg.db 3.7.0

+*Citation:*
++ Love MI, Huber W, Anders S. Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2. *Genome Biology*.
+2014;15(12):550. https://doi.org/10.1186/s13059-014-0550-8.
+PMID: 25516281

 ## Microbiome metagenomic shotgun sequencing computational methods